-CMI response to Labour Party proposal to “transform the workplace for women”
+CMI Response to Labour Party Proposal to Transform the Workplace for WomenFriday 08 November 2019

 The Chartered Management Institute (CMI), responding to the proposals announced by the Labour Party aiming to ‘transform the workplace for women”, makes the following observations and comments: